HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 blog-post -- at least for me.

 **Prepare for a writing task, like you would for a hike.
 You are in for a grind.**
 Find a comfortable space to sit.
-Grab a beverage of your preference.
+Grab a beverage/snack of your preference.
 Most importantly make sure that you are rested and able to focus.
 Don't start a writing task when you are already tired.
 There is no way you will get anything useful written.